 - 1.1 The Church of St Peter's, Byers Green, is located at the south end of the village on the east side of Church Street to the south of the junction with Hagg Lane. - 1.2 The Church stands in a medium sized rectangular walled graveyard (which is still open) at the south end of a small rural village.
 The modern vicarage lies adjacent on the north side and the older, original stone vicarage, lies within landscaped gardens to the east.
-The outlook on the other two sides is open to the surrounding countryside and overall the situation is very attractive. - The building, which is constructed in local sandstone with a natural slate roof, consists of an aisle-less Nave, 'open' Chancel, small west entrance porch and projecting Vestry and lean-to boiler house on the north side.
+The outlook on the other two sides is open to the surrounding countryside and overall, the situation is very attractive. - 1.3 The building, which is constructed in local sandstone with a natural slate roof, consists of an aisle-less Nave, 'open' Chancel, small west entrance porch and projecting Vestry and lean-to boiler house on the north side.
 It is constructed in the neo gothic style and dates from the mid nineteenth century.
-It is listed grade II in the DCM's schedule of buildings of architectural and historic interest, as are the west boundary walls, gate pillars and gates (see appendices II and III and the National Grid Reference NZ 22557433724). - 1.4 Heating is by means of a gas fired condensing boiler serving low pressure hot water pipework and radiators. - 1.5 Lighting is almost entirely by means of LED electrical lighting. - 1.6 General Description of Church: In December 2018 the Church Warden 1 reported the presence of vertical cracks in the north and south walls of the Chancel.
+It is Listed Grade II in the DCM's schedule of buildings of architectural and historic interest, as are the west boundary walls, gate pillars and gates (see appendices II and III and the National Grid Reference NZ 22557433724). - 1.4 Heating is by means of a gas fired condensing boiler serving low pressure hot water pipework and radiators. - 1.5 Lighting is almost entirely by means of LED electrical lighting. - 1.6 General Description of Church: In December 2018 the Church Warden 1 reported the presence of vertical cracks in the north and south walls of the Chancel.
 Clive Oliphant Structural Engineer has advised only to monitor movement as it may be seasonal shrinkage caused by the trees to the north.
+It would appear at the time of this inspection that a small amount of further movement has occurred during the last quinquennium.
+It is advised therefore to install physical monitoring to measure further movement.